 This year, there are many variables that may prevent such a trend from occurring.
 Four main arguments against the capitulation of miners are: cheaper electricity in China decreased operational expenses due to weaker currencies, drop in energy price due to government lockdowns worldwide, and the adjustment of mining difficulty.

 China reportedly comprises roughly 65% of all Bitcoin computing power, according to the latest data.

 Moreover, the Chinese province of Sichuan is soon to enter the rainy season.
 Many electricity service providers in the province rely on hydropower to generate energy.
-When there is an abundance of water, it allows hydro plants to generate more energy than usual. exchange bitcoin to western union
+When there is an abundance of water, it allows hydro plants to generate more energy than usual.
+Sell Bitcoin to Skrill

 Bitcoin mining difficulty adjustment.
 When the number of miners mining Bitcoin declines as a result of low price and fewer block rewards after the halving, the difficulty of mining BTC automatically adjusts to maintain a steady block interval.